finbourne/lusid-sdk-csharp-preview/sdk/docs/WorkspaceApi.md

 # **UpdateSharedItem**
 > WorkspaceItem UpdateSharedItem (string workspaceName, string itemName, WorkspaceItemUpdateRequest workspaceItemUpdateRequest = null)

-[EARLY ACCESS] UpdateSharedItem: Update an item in a shared workspace.
+[EXPERIMENTAL] UpdateSharedItem: Update an item in a shared workspace.

 Update an item in a shared workspace.